harvard-acc/ALADDIN/README.md

 * It will compile these two libraries to `$BOOST_ROOT/stage/lib`

-2. Recent version of GCC including some C++11 features (GCC 4.5+ should be ok).
-We use GCC 4.8.1.
+2. GCC 4.7+ or more recent is *required*.
+However, we strongly suggest 4.9+, as we use many C++11 features.

 3. LLVM 3.4.0 and Clang 3.4.0 64-bit.
 Notice that LLVM is not backward compatible.
 We recommend users to use the exact versions for LLVM and Clang.